Password Management

 Initial Login #

-All users (Administrators, Editors and Authors) are provided with an initial username and password when their roles are configured.
+Users (Administrators, Editors and Authors) are provided with an initial username and password when their roles are configured.

 Password Generation and Specification #